 In honor of Linus Torvalds, the creator of Linux kernel who once said, “Talk is cheap, show me the code,” let’s see how AWS developers can start streaming with Confluent Cloud.

 Select PAYG to get started without any commitments.
 With this subscription option, there are no upfront payments and usage is tracked and billed on a monthly basis.
-However, this option allows you to have access only to the Basic and Standard cluster types.
+The product capabilities are the same as the Annual Commit option.

 For the sake of this blog, I will select the PAYG option, but keep in mind that whatever you select, the subscribing flow will work the same way.
 The only difference though is when you are going to be charged.
 With PAYG, you will be charged at the end of the month for any incurred charges due to service usage, whereas with Annual Commits, you will be charged immediately and for the full amount once you complete the subscription.